timofeysie/rainbow-connection/docs/raspberry-pi-zero-w-setup.md

 - wpa_supplicant.conf file that contains your WiFi network configuration

+Some sample files are in the python\utils directory of this repo, as well as available for download in the link above with a bit of searching.

 ## The wpa_supplicant.conf file

 This is the format of the file from the video in the link above: